-- 1. Advancement Through Salary Steps - 507.
-Except as otherwise provided herein, employees shall advance to the second step upon completion of one thousand forty (1,040) hours worked and to each successive step upon completion of the one (1) year required service. - 508.
-Each year of satisfactory service normally shall make an employee eligible for consideration for salary advancement within the salary range of his/her classification, except where such employee is in a class for which there is a single rate of pay.
-If an employee's service is not deemed satisfactory, based on a written performance appraisal, the employee may not be eligible for consideration for salary advancement.

-509. If an employee does not receive a performance appraisal within forty-five (45) days of his/her performance appraisal due date, and a written notice of intent to withhold the increase no later than fifteen (15) days before the step increase due date, and the employee is scheduled for a step increase, the appraisal for said year shall be considered satisfactory and any step increase due will be provided to the employee retroactively to his/her anniversary date.
+- 1. Advancement Through Salary Steps - Except as otherwise provided herein, employees shall advance to the second step upon completion of one thousand forty (1,040) hours worked and to each successive step upon completion of the one (1) year required service. - Employees hired on or after July 1, 2012, shall advance to the second step and each successive step upon completion of the one (1) year required service. - Each year of satisfactory service normally shall make an employee eligible for consideration for salary advancement within the salary range of his/her classification, except where such employee is in a class for which there is a single rate of pay.
+If an employee's service is not deemed satisfactory, based on a written performance appraisal, the employee may not be eligible for consideration for salary advancement. - 473.
+If an employee does not receive a performance appraisal within forty-five (45) days of his/her performance appraisal due date, and a written notice of intent to withhold the increase no later than fifteen (15) days before the step increase due date, and the employee is scheduled for a step increase, the appraisal for said year shall be considered satisfactory and any step increase due will be provided to the employee retroactively to his/her anniversary date.
 Denial of a step increase is subject to appeal through the expedited arbitration procedure of this Agreement.